harmittaa/imandst-hackathon-ventilator-docs/README.md

 </table>

-_
-### Building a project not listed here or want to update the information in the table?
+### Are you a project not listed here or want to update the information in the table?

 Please help to improve this documentation by opening an [issue](https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues) or a pull [request](https://github.com/harmittaa/imandst-hackathon-ventilator-docs/pulls).